hyurl/dotry/README.md

 two-element array which the first element is the potential error and the second element is the return value (or yield value).

+It is worth mentioned that once you set the `E` argument explicitly, you should only throw error that is of the type `E`, and only return a value that is of type `R`.
+Otherwise, you should only throw type `Error` and the type of return value will be auto-inferred.

 ## Dealing With Traditional Callback Style Functions

 There are two ways to deal with traditional callback style functions, use